nkymut/ID2116-ComputingForDesign/wk4/ID2116_Wk04_microbit_p5.md

 # Challenge:  Turn the Bulb into  a Sensor Light

-### Add a conditional statement in the handleUsbData()<br>  so that the light turns on when the brightness drops below 20, and turns off when it exceeds 20.
+### Add a conditional statement in the handleData()<br>  so that the light turns on when the brightness drops below 20, and turns off when it exceeds 20.

 <!-- **Send various Sensor values:**  https://makecode.microbit.org/_KJ04jUgi94zd -->